romandariana/adi-kuiper-gen/README.md

  - **07.export-stage** - this stage downloads sources for the ADI tools, debootstrap command and all packages installed in Kuiper.
 The sources can be found in `kuiper-volume/sources` inside the cloned repository on you machine.
    This stage installs the 'extend-rootfs' script that extends the rootfs partition to the dimension of the SD card.
-This is also the stage where the scripts for adi update tools are installed in the Kuiper image.
+Additionally, during this stage the boot partition is prepared with the required boot files corresponding to the variables from config file: `ADI_EVAL_BOARD` and `CARRIER`, making the image ready to be booted.
 After this stage the full Kuiper image is built and exported.
 It can be found in `kuiper-volume/`.

 ## Kuiper versions